 |Hypotension ||No Hypotention ||MAP <70 ||Dopamine ≤5 or dobutamine (any) ||Dopamine >5 norepinephrine ≤0.1 ||Dopamine >15 or norepinephrine >0.1 |

 |<1.2 ||1.2–1.9 ||2.0–3.4 ||3.5-4.9 or <500 ||>5.0 or <200 |

 Sepsis occurs secondary to an abnormal host response to infection.
 A massive inflammatory response results in end organ damage (brain, lungs, heart, liver, gut, kidney, and hematological).
 Cytokines induce production of nitric oxide with resultant vasodilation and hypotension (distributive shock).
 Diffuse endothelial injury leads to increased vascular permeability with third spacing of fluid and hypovolemia.
 The decrease in systemic vascular resistances allows for a “high cardiac output” state.
 The latter does not mean that the heart is spared in sepsis; on the contrary, the heart is significantly affected during sepsis.
 Many cytokines are cardio depressant resulting in decreased systolic function.
 Diastolic dysfunction may also occur secondary to edema in the ventricular wall with resultant decrease in compliance.
-The ventricle then is unable to accommodate preload resulting in pulmonary edema in the setting of excessive fluid resuscitation.
-Severe hypotension (from both vasodilation and hypovolemia from third spacing) leads to end organ ischemia ...
+The ventricle then is unable to accommodate preload resulting in pulmonary edema in the setting of excessive fluid resuscitation. ...